 Joanne leads the organization in its efforts to provide education and advocacy for Colorado’s philanthropic sector.
 Before transitioning to her role at CAF, Joanne spent much of her career in journalism with news agencies, magazines and daily newspapers in Denver, Washington, DC, New York City and Chicago, working to inform the public about a wide range of subjects including Wall Street, Congress, high technology and the social profit sector.
 Joanne brings other experience to CAF including several years working for a management consultancy on the Innovation team that planned and hosted CEO summits and educational seminars for diverse groups of executives.

-Joanne has a Master of Science degree from Northwestern University's Medill School of Journalism and graduated from Wells College with a B.A. in Spanish and History.
-She also completed a nonprofit journalism fellowship sponsored by the Knight Foundation at the University of Mississippi and took part in El Pomar Foundation’s Nonprofit Executive Leadership Program in 2012.
+Joanne serves on the board of the Washington-based United Philanthropy Forum, the national network of philanthropy-serving organizations, and previously served on the board of Colorado Society of Association Executives.
+She also serves as a Trustee of Wells College in upstate New York and is the Board Chair of Food and Environment Reporting Network, an independent, non-partisan investigative news organization.
+She received a Master of Science degree from Northwestern University's Medill School of Journalism and graduated from Wells College with a B.A. in Spanish and History.
+She completed a nonprofit journalism fellowship sponsored by the Knight Foundation at the University of Mississippi and completed El Pomar Foundation’s Nonprofit Executive Leadership Program at the Center for Creative Leadership in 2012.

 Director of Rural and Statewide Networks